viren1993/javascript/typescript.md

 1. What is TypeScript and how is it different from JavaScript?
 Answer: TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 It offers optional static typing, interfaces, enums, and compile-time checking.
-This helps catch errors earlier in development compared to JavaScript, which is dynamically typed.
+This helps catch errors earlier in development compared to x, which is dynamically typed.

 2. What are the advantages of using TypeScript?
 Answer: